trek-view/basecamp/_posts/2021-03-26-software-upload-panoramas-street-view.md

 We know outdoor photographers shoot with a wide variety of different cameras to match the conditions, they create a large volume of content, that requires a high degree of post-processing, all on a shoestring budget.

-OK, I'm biased on this one, however, the Map the Paths Uploader was built to solve the problems outdoor street-level photographers face by allowing you to:
+OK, I'm biased on this one, however, the Map the Paths Uploader was built to solve these problems outdoor street-level photographers face by allowing them to:

 * Add metadata to sequences for easy management and discovery
 * Convert 360 video to 360 photo frames to store locally for photo editing